hexronuspi/Media-Influence-on-Public-Perception/README.md

 5. Explore the sentiment analysis results, including sentiment distribution visualizations.

 ## Contributing
 Contributions to this repository are welcome!
-If you want to contribute, please follow these steps:

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.